StackStorm/st2/docs/source/actions.rst

 * snapshot a VM
 * run nagios check

-Action is executed when a rule with a matching criteria is found.
-For more information about the rules, please see the :doc:`rules </rules>` section.
+Actions can be executed when a :doc:`Rule </rules>` with a matching criteria is triggered.
+Multiple Actions can be stringed together into a :doc:`Workflow </workflows>`.
+And each action can be executed directly from the clients via CLI, API, or UI.

 Action runner
 ^^^^^^^^^^^^^